dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 > **Note:** The Angular CLI TSLint `"eofline": true` rule requires [files to end with a _newline_](https://palantir.github.io/tslint/rules/eofline/).
 This is [standard convention](http://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).
 If you want to avoid lots of newline errors when linting, make sure that your files include this.

-## Customizing Our Angular 2 Project
+## Customizing Our Angular 2 Project for Migration

 Now that we have a working starter project for our ng2-dinos app, we want to restructure it and add some libraries.